Eurozone leaders push for growth

 These proposals have already been discussed and dismissed many times by Mrs Merkel.

 On Tuesday, German Foreign Minister Guido Westerwelle told reporters the pact was agreed and not up for renegotiation.
-"It will not be made dependent on election results," he said.'Not sufficient'
+"It will not be made dependent on election results," he said.

 Mrs Merkel also called for growth, but in different terms from the man who may soon be her French counterpart.